-Indicator 5 Percentage of tenants satisfied with the opportunities given to them to participate in their landlord's decision making processes. (i) Number of tenants who responded to: 'How satisfied or dissatisfied are you with opportunities given to you to participate in (your landlord's) decision making processes?' (ii) Number who responded:(a) very satisfied(b) fairly satisfied(c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Definition Please provide your most up to date data only Opportunities to participate in decision making processes How social landlords gather and take account of the views and priorities of their tenants; and how they help tenants to become more capable of involvement.
-Survey guidance Should be included alongside other indicators about communication and participation.
-SHR To calculate the indicator we will divide: Calculation (ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
-By:(i) number of tenants who responded to the question.
+Indicator 7 Percentage of tenants satisfied with the quality of their home.

+(i) Number of tenants who responded to:

+'Overall, how satisfied or dissatisfied are you with the quality of your home?'

+(ii) Number who responded:

+(a) very satisfied

+(b) fairly satisfied

+(c) neither satisfied nor dissatisfied

+(d) fairly dissatisfied

+(e) very dissatisfied

+Definition Please provide your most up to date data only

+Quality of home

+Quality of home

+Quality to which the home is repaired and maintained by the landlord.

+This includes:

+the general state of repair of the property

+the standard of kitchen units and bathroom suites

+Survey guidance

+Should be included alongside other indicators about repairs and

+maintenance (including indicator 12).

+SHR To calculate the indicator we will divide:

+Calculation (ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
+By:

+(i) number of tenants who responded to the question.
 Multiply by 100.